ahmad-tantawy/Note-app/README.md

 5. View and manage your existing notes in the notes list.
 6. Utilize the search functionality to find specific notes quickly.

+## Live Demo

+Check out the live demo of the Note App [here](https://note-app-pearl.vercel.app/).

+Feel free to explore the features and functionality of the application.
+Please note that any data entered in the live demo may not be persisted as it is for demonstration purposes only.

 ## Contributing

 Contributions to the Note App are welcome!
 If you encounter any issues or have suggestions for improvement, please submit an issue on the [GitHub repository](https://github.com/ahmad-tantawy/Note-app).
 Pull requests are also encouraged.